Glider (Belfast): G2 Extension

 A southern extension of G2 into the Queen's Quarter, providing access to Queen's University, Belfast and Belfast City Hospital.
 G2 currently traverses the city centre in a one-way system, which would be expanded, with services continuing clockwise along Dublin Road and University Road, before turning across Elmwood Avenue and onto the Lisburn Road.
 The two directions would briefly reunite at Shaftesbury Square, before northbound services continue on Great Victoria Street and rejoin the existing route.

-South Route
+South

 A new route through South Belfast to Cairnshill park and ride.
 This route would mainly use the Ormeau Road, largely taking over Metro corridor 7.
 Rather than Botanic Avenue, the route would access the city centre by continuing through lower Ormeau, and crossing onto Great Victoria Street via the Bankmore Link, a newly-built bus-only road.

 The Ormeau Road has four lanes for its entire length, and the South Glider route would involve 2 dedicated bus lanes along the majority of the road.
 The proposal also involves upgrading the existing park-and-ride facility at Cairnshill.

-North Route
+North

 A route through North Belfast to a new Park-and-Ride facility, providing access to Belfast Castle and Belfast Zoo.
 Two options are being considered for the Route: